Wall Street Breakfast: Investors Prepare For More Market Swings

 Traders are now betting on production shutdowns to cope with the collapse in demand, triggering WTI crude prices to drop under $20/bbl overnight to levels not seen since 2002.
 A price war between Saudi Arabia and Russia has only compounded price problems with growing lockdown measures from the coronavirus pandemic.
 "Since the 1930s, U.S. states have had the authority to limit oil and gas production in order to support oil prices," said Morgan Stanley analyst Devin McDermott.
 "Though this practice is not widely used today, both federal and state regulators still have the ability to place restrictions on production levels."

-Following in the footsteps of CVS's (NYSE:CVS) Aetna, more insurers are promising to forgo cost-sharing charges for people who need coronavirus treatment.
-Cigna (NYSE:CI) and Humana (NYSE:HUM) are waiving out-of-pocket fees for insured members and employer plans, including hospitalizations and ambulance transfers.
+Following in the footsteps of CVS's (CVS) Aetna, more insurers are promising to forgo cost-sharing charges for people who need coronavirus treatment.
+Cigna (CI) and Humana (HUM) are waiving out-of-pocket fees for insured members and employer plans, including hospitalizations and ambulance transfers.
 The waiver applies to all medical costs related to the treatment of COVID-19, including FDA-approved medications and vaccines when they become available.

 Go deeper: Sanofi, Regeneron expand testing of Kevzara.

-Britain has ordered more than 10,000 ventilators from a consortium of manufacturing giants that includes Formula One (NASDAQ:FWONA), Airbus (OTCPK:EADSY), BAE Systems (OTCPK:BAESY), Ford (NYSE:F) and Unilever (NYSE:UL).
+Britain has ordered more than 10,000 ventilators from a consortium of manufacturing giants that includes Formula One (FWONA), Airbus (OTCPK:EADSY), BAE Systems (OTCPK:BAESY), Ford (F) and Unilever (UL).
 Work is set to start this week amid a jump in demand from the spread of the new coronavirus outbreak.
 Vacuum cleaner maker Dyson said last week it had received an order from the U.K. for a newly-made ventilator which will need to be approved by the country's health regulator.

-Amazon (NASDAQ:AMZN) will begin screening employees for elevated temperatures each day, starting at sites in Seattle and New York City, as coronavirus cases were reported across 17 of its U.S. warehouses.
+Amazon (AMZN) will begin screening employees for elevated temperatures each day, starting at sites in Seattle and New York City, as coronavirus cases were reported across 17 of its U.S. warehouses.
 In fact, Amazon workers at a fulfillment center in Staten Island, known as JFK8, are planning to strike from Monday to call attention to the lack of protections.
 "We are following all guidelines from local health officials and are taking extreme measures to ensure the safety of employees at our sites," according to an Amazon spokesperson.

 Serious challenges for the sports empire

 The consequences across the sports industry are beginning to come into focus as the idea of hosting games without fans doesn't fly with many athletes.
 "I just don't know how we can imagine a sporting event without fans," LeBron James said on a podcast last week.
 "There's no excitement.
 There's no crying.
 There's no joy."
-Media analyst Michael Nathanson forecasts that if the NBA were to shut down the season and cancel the playoffs, it would cost Disney's (NYSE:DIS) ESPN and ABC $481M and WarnerMedia's (NYSE:T) TNT $211M in lost ad revenue.
+Media analyst Michael Nathanson forecasts that if the NBA were to shut down the season and cancel the playoffs, it would cost Disney's (DIS) ESPN and ABC $481M and WarnerMedia's (T) TNT $211M in lost ad revenue.
 The NBA itself was already bracing for a $400M hit from a standoff with China over a tweet from a Houston Rockets manager that supported protesters in Hong Kong.

 Jefferies CFO dies of coronavirus

-The 56-year-old CFO of investment bank Jefferies (NYSE:JEF) has died from the coronavirus, marking the first senior Wall Street executive known to have succumbed to the disease.
+The 56-year-old CFO of investment bank Jefferies (JEF) has died from the coronavirus, marking the first senior Wall Street executive known to have succumbed to the disease.
 Peg Broadbent had been in the position since 2007, making him one of Wall Street's longest-serving finance chiefs and one of only a few still in the job to have weathered the 2008 recession.
 The New York-based firm named Teri Gendron, currently CFO of Jefferies' financial-services arm, as his interim successor.

 What else is happening...